 ― Kilroy J. Oldster,

 One of my favorite places to visit in our area is the local park.
-I have taken my sons there since before they could walk and have fond memories from my own childhood visits there.
+I have taken my sons there since before they could walk and have fond memories from my own visits there as a child.
 There were family picnics, outings with my mom and grandmom, racing around the top of the big, brick, circular wall-which is still there-and sledding down its big hill with a send-off from my dad in the wintertime.
 It has, of course, changed some over the years, but one thing that hasn’t changed is the gift of memories and nature it still provides.

 When my sons were young, I made it a habit to turn necessary appointments in the area into fun outings by picking up lunch afterwards and heading to the park to picnic with the geese and ducks.
 I have many happy memories of my two little boys feeding bits of their lunches to the geese and then running along side them squealing and playing.